-Every file stored on disc has two 'access attributes'.
-The first of these simply says whether the file is protected against alterion or deletion.
+Every file stored on disc has an 'access attribute'.
+This simply says whether the file is protected against alteration or deletion.
 When a file is created its access attribute is 'Read/Write'; that is it is not protected.
-The file can be protected using the ACCESS command with parameter 'P'.
+The file can be protected by using the ACCESS command with parameter 'P'.
 This sets the file to 'Read-Only'.
 In order to save a new file or delete the file, first use ACCESS without the parameter 'P'.
 Protected files are marked in the catalogue with an asterisk.